Polarization and multiscale structural balance in signed networks: Author contributions

 \section{Author contributions}

-S.T., M.S, T.J.S. and A.S.T. conceptualized the project.
-S.T. developed the mathematical framework and its software implementation and conducted the analyses.
+S.T. conceptualized the project, developed the mathematical framework and its software implementation and conducted the analyses.
 S.T. and M.S. developed the physical interpretation of the $\beta$ parameter.
-S.T and T.J.S. researched psychological and sociological justification for the Locality Principle.
-S.T., M.S., T.J.S. and A.S.T. wrote and reviewed the manuscript.
+S.T, A.S.T. and T.J.S. worked out the theoretical justification for the Locality Principle.
+S.T., M.S., T.J.S. and A.S.T. wrote the manuscript.
+S.T. reviewed and corrected the manuscript.